-In order to successfully graduate from the program, an IPN Ph.D. student is required to write a Doctoral thesis and complete the required coursework in a maximum of 7 years.
+In order to successfully graduate from the program, an IPN Ph.D. student is required to write a Doctoral thesis and complete the required coursework in a maximum of seven years for those who started in Ph.D.1 and six years for those who started in Ph.D.2.

 Our Ph.D. program requires its students to undertake an original laboratory research project, from start to finish, in a specific field of neuroscience that is of interest to them.
 The research must be of distinct contribution to knowledge, and must meet current standards of the discipline.
 The project must be carried out under the supervision and training of a faculty researcher affiliated with the program.
 The students must write a Doctoral thesis demonstrating original scholarship, in satisfactory literary form.
 Ph.D students are also expected to defend their research approach and conclusions in a scholarly manner.